gillian-guide/gillian-guide.github.io/docs/en/optimization.md

     In simpler words, the game will not use any other files.

-??? question "Why :material-folder:==x32==?
+??? question "Why :material-folder: ==x32==?
 My system is 64-bit"
     Your system is irrelevant in this case.
 The game itself is designed to use 32-bit libraries, not 64-bit ones.

-    In simpler words, the game will not use the files from :material-folder:==x64==.
+    In simpler words, the game will not use the files from :material-folder: ==x64==.

 ??? warning "If you have problems..."
     Try going down a version or two.